AdobeXD/plugin-samples/ISSUE_TEMPLATE.md

 This is an issue regarding:

-- [ ] The guides contained within this repo.
+- [ ] The tutorials contained within this repo.
 - [ ] The samples contained within this repo.